How to add CLI commands

 - Generating non-existent classes such as factories and interceptors for plug-ins, generating the dependency injection configuration for the object manager.

-- The CLI is extensible so third party developers can "plug in" to it
+- The CLI is extensible so third party developers can “plug in” to it.
+This has the additional benefit of eliminating users’ learning curve.

 - Commands for disabled modules do not display.